-It is almost a year since the Palestine National Liberation Movement, Fateh, declared, officially and for the first time, a political program spelling out the ultimate objective of its liberation struggle.
-The declaration stated: "We are fighting today to create the new Palestine of tomorrow; a progressive, democratic and nonsectarian Palestine in which Christian, Moslem and Jew will worship, work, live peacefully and enjoy equal rights."
-The statement further added, "Our Palestinian revolution still stretches its welcoming hand to all human beings who want to fight for, and live in, a democratic, tolerant Palestine, irrespective of race, color or religion."1
+It is almost a year since the Palestine Liberation Movement, Fatch, declared, officially and for the first time, a political program spelling out the ultimate objective of the liberation struggle.
+The declaration stated: "We are fighting today to create the new Palestine of tomorrow; a progressive, democratic and non-sectarian Palestime in which Christian, Moslem and Jew will worship, work, live peacefully and enjoy equal rights."
+The statement further added, "Our Palestinian revolution still stretches its welcoming hand to all human beings who want to fight for, and live in, a democratic, tolerant Palestine, irrespective of race, color or religion."(1)

 The statement was repeated, explained and amplified by Fateh representatives in every international gathering attended by a Fateh delegation.
-The official spokesman of Fateh, Abu Ammar, was quoted by several journalists as saying that "once we defeat the enemy and liberate Palestine we will create a home for all of us."2 Abu Iyad, one of the leaders of Fateh, stated in a long interview with the editor of Al-Taleea that the Palestinian revolution condemns persecution of human beings
+The official spokesman of Fateh, Abu Ammar, was quoted by several journalists as saying that "once we defeat the enemy and liberate Palestine we will create a home for all of us."(2)

+Abu Iyad, one of the leaders of Fateh, stated in a long interview with the editor of Al-Taleea that the Palestinian revolution condemns persecution of human beings and discrimination based on any form or shape and that Fateh would help Jews anywhere if they faced persecution at the hands of racists.
+Abu Iyad said that he would be willing to give these Jews arms and fight with them.(3)